 This also works well when you have a team of developers and testers.
 Instead of everyone creating their own VM, they can simply be given a copy of an original that is already set up with everything they need.
 This allows developers and testers to get working quickly, also ensuring they start with the same environment.
 If anyone corrupts or destroys their machine, it’s easy to create a new one and start over.

-Virtual machines are controlled by an application called a hypervisor.
-Virtualbox, VMWare Fusion, and Parallels Desktop for Mac are examples.
-You can read about the best hypervisors in our article The Best Virtual Machine Software.
+You can read about the best hypervisors in our best virtual machine roundup.
 Just about every hypervisor has a feature allowing you to clone a virtual machine.
 We’ll show you how to do so using the 3 hypervisors we have listed above.
 Most others use similar methods.

 Use the following method to clone a machine in VirtualBox.
 Note that these commands can also be run from the menu at the top of the VirtualBox application.

-- In the list of virtual machines on the left panel of the VirtualBox application, right-click the one you wish to clone.
+Step 3: In the list of virtual machines on the left panel of the VirtualBox application, right-click the one you wish to clone.
 This will open the context menu.
-Click “Clone.”

 You will now have an exact duplicate of your original VM that you can use or give to someone else on your team.